Geonkick-Synthesizer/redkite/README.md

 An application that is developed in a particular GUI toolkit is loading in its address space GUI plugins that are developed in a different GUI toolkit, or different versions of a particular toolkit.
-The well known GUI toolkits were not designed with this in mind, and this scenario will cause conflicts, problems, crashes.
-Redkite GUI toolkit is developed to address this problem, and provide a way to develop self-sufficient GUI plugins apart from developing of standalone applications.
-Most often these kind of problems arise in music software, for example, when a Digital Audio Workstation as a host is loading audio GUI plugins.
+The well known GUI toolkits were not designed with this scenario in mind, and this will cause difficulties, problems, even crashes.
+Redkite GUI toolkit is developed to address this problem, and provide a way to develop easily self-sufficient GUI plugins apart from developing of standalone applications.
+Most often these kinds of problems arise in music software, for example, when a Digital Audio Workstation as a host is loading audio GUI plugins.